Women in Jordan: Jordanian National Commission for Women

-The Jordanian National Commission for Women's (JNCW) mission is to “support mainstreaming of a gender-equality perspective in all policy areas and to narrow the gap between formal acknowledgement of women's rights as detailed by legislation and actual societal attitudes towards women through improving the status of women and enhancing their role in national development.”
+The Jordanian National Commission for Women (JNCW) mission is to "support mainstreaming of a gender-equality perspective in all policy areas and to narrow the gap between formal acknowledgement of women's rights as detailed by legislation and actual societal attitudes towards women through improving the status of women and enhancing their role in national development."

 They work to equalize women's social, political, and economic status in Jordan by proposing legislation and studying the existing policies regarding women's rights.
 The JNCW also works closely with various public institutions and NGO's in hopes of branching out and developing their organization.
-In 1996, the Jordanian cabinet made the JNCW the official government “reference point” on all issues pertaining to women; it now reports directly to the prime minister.
+In 1996, the Jordanian cabinet made the JNCW the official government "reference point" on all issues pertaining to women; it now reports directly to the prime minister.
 The JNCW has become a quasi-governmental institution accountable in large part for drafting national policies regarding women's rights and economic advancement.
-It is led by Secretary General Asma Khader, a prominent feminist lawyer who is also CEO of Jordan's Sisterhood is Global Institute (SIGI).
+Her royal highness Princess Basma sits as current president and it was led by the late Secretary General Asma Khader, a prominent feminist lawyer and previous Minister of Culture who was also CEO of Jordan's Sisterhood is Global Institute (SIGI).
+She is succeeded by current Sectretary General Maha Ali.

+Gender equality in Jordan

+Gender equality has big benefits, and half of the Jordanians understand that.
+However, more effort to achieve this is still needed, since only 18 percent actively participates in achieving this.
+Women face several challenges because their gender in Jordan, including family roles, cultural norms, underrepresentation, legal challenges, and male guardianship.
+However, 29 percent think that men and women are already treated fully equal in Jordan.